civol/HDLRuby/README.md

 #### Hooked hardware
 <a name="hook"></a>

-When trying to describe a generic system, it is sometimes not possible to know exactly which hardware is to use for handling particular signals.
-For example one might want to describe a circuit which process some data, that is acquired through an unkown interface.
-Not knowing the interface makes it impossible to handle properly the timing, or the synchronization required for accessing the signal and therefore makes it impossible to describe the circuit at all with a conventional HDL.
+When describing a generic system, it is sometimes not possible to know exactly which hardware will be used for handling particular signals.
+For example one might want to describe a circuit for processing some data that is acquired through an unknown interface.
+Not knowing the interface makes it impossible to handle properly the synchronization for accessing the data.
+It makes it impossible to describe the circuit at all with a conventional HDL.

-It is for such cases, that HDLRuby::High provide the possibility to attach hardware to signals and system instances using hooks.
+It is for such cases that HDLRuby::High provides the possibility to attach hardware to signals and system instances using hooks.

 There are four hooks defined by default for the signals: `read` and `write`,